runxel/uses/pkgm/README.md

 # On Package Management

-The absence of a Windows package manager might has left a void for other solutions like [Chocolatey](https://chocolatey.org/), which I use to some extent.
+The absence of a Windows package manager might have left a void for other solutions like [Chocolatey](https://chocolatey.org/), which I use to some extent.
 <sub>Yes, there is [WinGet](https://github.com/microsoft/winget-cli) now, but it will take some time until a stable and widely adopted version is ready.
-At the moment it's just an glorified downloader and does neither "package" nor "management".</sub>
+At the moment it's just a glorified downloader and does neither "package" nor "management".</sub>

 Since [this repo](https://github.com/runxel/uses) is also a list for me in case I need to re-build my machine or migrate to a new machine I include a [`packages.config`](packages.config) here.